walinsky/a2dpSinkHfpClient/README.md

 * fix i2s write semaphore(s)
 * start / stop hfp as a (none blocking) task
 * move to component
+* fix water levels for all ringbuffers
+* fix a2dp ringbuffer size when bit range changes
 *